abbykoneill/lerobot/examples/7_get_started_with_real_robot.md

   - and, make sure you use the corresponding ffmpeg binary to your install with `which ffmpeg`.
 - On Linux, if the left and right arrow keys and escape key don't have any effect during data recording, make sure you've set the `$DISPLAY` environment variable.
 See [pynput limitations](https://pynput.readthedocs.io/en/latest/limitations.html#linux).

+Note from Abby: The above all failed but the following worked for the conda environment: brew install ffmpeg (check that it includes the libsvtav1 encoder with ffmpeg -encoders | grep libsvtav1) pip install -e ".[dynamixel]" conda install -c conda-forge libjpeg-turbo=2.1.1 conda install -c conda-forge opencv pip uninstall numpy conda install -c conda-forge numpy=1.24.3

 At the end of data recording, your dataset will be uploaded on your Hugging Face page (e.g. https://huggingface.co/datasets/cadene/koch_test) that you can obtain by running:
 ```bash
 echo https://huggingface.co/datasets/${HF_USER}/koch_test